 5: The Forgotten Village of Villers-en-Arthies

-The village of Villers-en-Arthies , deserted for years, is an urbex site which offers total immersion in a bygone past.
+The village of Villers-en-Arthies , deserted for years, is an urban exploration site that offers total immersion in a bygone era.

 Site Features

-- State of Disrepair: Partially ruined, some houses accessible.
+- State of disrepair: Partially in ruins, some houses accessible.

 Conclusion

-Seine-et-Marne, with its castles, factories, manors, hospitals and abandoned villages, is a real goldmine for urbex enthusiasts.
-Each site tells a unique story, offering a fascinating dive into the past.
-By respecting the safety rules and the properties, you can live unforgettable adventures and discover the hidden treasures of this region.
+Seine-et-Marne, with its castles, factories, manor houses, hospitals, and abandoned villages, is a veritable goldmine for urban explorers.
+Each site tells a unique story, offering a fascinating glimpse into the past.
+By respecting safety rules and property rights, you can experience unforgettable adventures and discover the hidden treasures of this region.
 Happy exploring!